OneShivam1/NorthwindOrders/orders/README.md

 ## Application Details

+This is a standalone UI5 web application designed to display orders from the open source Northwind OData service.
 |               |
 | ------------- |
 |**Generation Date and Time**<br>Thu Apr 25 2024 14:30:47 GMT+0000 (Coordinated Universal Time)|